lborocs/22cob290-part2-team-07/design/Report/report.md

 Therefore, we could plan the order of the tasks which would be completed and the priority of each task.
 The Kanban board also allowed us to assign each task to a team member and track the progression of each task.
 This form of productivity management allowed us to build the software in a systematic manner and ensured that we didn’t forget any tasks.
-Finally, and most importantly, the Kanban board allowed us to focus on the continuous delivery of the system.

 ## Communication